2022 Guide To Start A Lucrative Mini Importation Business in Nigeria

-Ecommerce websites are those websites you can buy your products from.
+Ecommerce websites are those where you can buy products.
 It is important to observe the best online shopping practices when using these websites.
 Check the top left corner of your browser for a padlock sign when you visit these sites.
-This is very important because shopping from a fraudulent website will cause you to lose your hard-earned money.
+This is very important because shopping on a fraudulent website will cause you to lose your hard-earned money.

 After creating an account on the website of your choice, the next step is to search for the items of your choice.
 It is easy to get confused and overwhelmed when faced with a wide catalog.
-So to avoid this, ensure you already have a list of items you want to buy.
-Curate the list based on your target audience and select the products with affordable prices and good reviews.
+To avoid this, ensure you already have a list of items you want to buy.
+Make the list based on your target audience and select the products with affordable prices and good reviews.

-Things To Consider Before Choosing Products To Import
+Things To Consider Before Selecting Products To Import

-Where in Nigeria do you want as the base of your business?
+Where in Nigeria do you want to base your business?
 How many people live in that area?
 What are their pain points?
 What products will solve those pain points?
-What are the current fast-selling items in that region?
+What are the current hot-selling items in that region?
 These are some of the questions you should be able to answer when choosing your target market.

-You should also study the lifestyle, culture, and dire needs of your target audience.
+You should also study your target audience's lifestyle, culture, and dire needs.
 Carrying out market research can help you with this.
 This helps you gain the necessary knowledge about the market and prevents you from "fetching water in a basket".
 You should also keep an eye on industry trends as the demand for some products is seasonal.

 2. Be Familiar With Local Laws Guiding Importation

 It is very important to know the local laws guiding importation processes.
-Ensure you steer away from illegal items even if they seem profitable.
-For example, rice importation may seem profitable in some parts of Nigeria but this is illegal.
+Ensure you steer away from illegal items, even if they seem lucrative.
+For example, rice importation may seem profitable in some parts of Nigeria, but this is illegal.
 You can browse through other illegal imports into Nigeria on the Nigerian Customs website.

 Knowing these laws will prevent unnecessary surprises and problems when you ship.
-If learning about the required taxes, and laws is exhausting you can hire a lawyer.
-The lawyer can look through the details of your importing process and guide you on the regulations to follow.
+If learning about the required taxes and laws is exhausting, you can hire a lawyer.
+The lawyer can go over the specifics of your importing process and advise you on which regulations to follow.

 Before adding a product to your cart, scroll to the product description and review section.
 The reviews help you know the quality of the items based on comments made by other buyers.

-You should also check for the delivery methods, vendor's warranty, and return policy.
+You should also check the delivery methods, vendor's warranty, and return policy.

 The next step is to make payments for the ordered products.
-There are now secured measures in place to help solve the problems of paying for items from Nigeria.
+There are now secure measures in place to help solve the problem of paying for items from Nigeria.
 It is a lot easier now than a couple of years ago when the process was long and rigorous.

 There are now payment solutions that solve this need.
-You can pay for items in the USA, UK, Belgium, China, or anywhere in the world from the comfort of your house.
+You can pay for items in the USA, the UK, Belgium, China, or anywhere in the world from the comfort of your house.
 Payment channels vary depending on the supplier.
-Visa Card, Mastercard, PayPal, and AliPay are some of the methods of payment available for use.
+Visa, Mastercard, PayPal, and AliPay are some of the methods of payment available for use.

 What happens if I get defrauded by a supplier?
 What happens if a supplier delivers something totally different to me?
 Those are very valid questions.
 Many of these websites have measures like Buyers Protection or Escrow in place to reduce such risks.

 Here is how it works.
 When you pay for an item, the website holds onto the money until you confirm receipt of your order.
-So if the supplier does not deliver to you, they do not get paid.
-In the event of "What I bought vs What I received", you can fill a dispute form, and the website refunds you.
+So, if the supplier does not deliver to you, they do not get paid.
+In the event of "What I bought vs. What I received," you can fill out a dispute form, and the website refunds you.
 These measures reduce some of the payment risks involved.

-Your orders will get delivered to you in different ways depending on the location of your supplier.
-If your order was from the US, you can use UPS, DHL, or logistics companies that ship from the US to Nigeria.
+Your orders will be delivered to you in different ways depending on the location of your supplier.
+If your order was from the US, you can use UPS, DHL, or other logistics companies that ship from the US to Nigeria.